pingcap/docs-tidb-operator/en/backup-to-gcs-using-job.md

 ### Configure the Dumpling job

-Below is a sample configuration file (`dumpling_job.yaml`) for the Dumpling Job.
+The following is a sample configuration file (`dumpling_job.yaml`) for the Dumpling Job.
 Replace the variables as needed:

 - `${name}`: Job name
 - `${namespace}`: Kubernetes namespace